 The University Square and the crosses

-University Square is one of the most important places in the history of Bucharest.
+University Square is one of the most critical places in the history of Bucharest.
 They call it the university square, but in reality, it is not a square; it is a crossroads.

-In it, you will see four statues in honor of four personalities from the world of culture and education in Romania.
+In it, you will see four statues in honor of four personalities from Romania’s world of culture and education.

 - They are Michael the Brave, the first king to have under his mandate the three provinces, Wallachia, Transylvania, and Moldavia,